honeypotio/searchspot/README.md

 Dependencies
 ------------
-* Rust Nightly
+* Rust
 * ElasticSearch 2.x (1.6+ [here](https://github.com/honeypotio/searchspot/tree/es-1.6))

+Our target is Rust Stable.
+However, you can use Rust Nightly too by passing `--features nightly --no-default-features` to cargo.

 Setup
 -----
-Install the latest stable release of Rust using the [official installer](https://www.rust-lang.org/downloads.html) or your package manager (i.e.: `brew install rust`).
+Install the latest release of Rust using either [rustup](https://www.rustup.rs), the [official way](https://www.rust-lang.org/downloads.html) or your package manager (i.e.: `brew install rust`)).

 Then clone this repository to your computer and run the executable with